hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

-# Neural art
+# Neural style

-This is also known as _neural style_ or sometimes _deep dream_.
-It is a recent work in the filed of _deep learning_ and it's super cool.
-I have noticed it for a while already and let's take a close look at technology behind the scene.
+The deep learning algorithm, _Neural style_, is also known as _neural art_.
+Some similar algorithm techniques have been seen in so called _deep dream_.
+It is a recent work in the filed of _deep learning_, and of course it's super **cool**.
+The algorithm has been there for a few months already and I have noticed it for a while.
+Let's take a close look at technology behind the scene.

 First off, what _neural style_ does is to render an input image A with the visual experience learnt from another input image B. Sometimes, this is known as _photorealistic rendering_.
 In other words, the **content** of image A remains while the **style** is changed to the one used in image B. The following pictures rendered by _neural style_ are from the original paper ([arxiv link](http://arxiv.org/abs/1508.06576)) where